Pawel-Albert/db-connect/README.md

 API is accessable on localhost and port 3300 - for "https" it would be https://localhost:3300/dbConnect\*

-Basic caching implementation via "node-cache" - "stdTTL" (standard time to live) and "checkperiod" where used
+Basic caching implementation via "node-cache" - "stdTTL" (standard time to live) and "checkperiod" where used.
+If parameter is not provided, then default value will be set(can be changed in the code directly)

 For both protocols querying to database is done via one single object - key name "query" with a value that is type "string" (that string is raw SQL query).
 Example was performed on well known "dvdrental" database, often used to learn SQL in general.